1 Corinthians 1:1-2:5 Comments by Stephen Ricker

 * Acts 18:11 "So Paul stayed for a year and a half, teaching them the word of God."

-* "Corinth" -Corinth (the inhabitants of which are called Corinthians) was an eminent city of Achaia, (that Achaia which is now called the Morea,) and was situated on an isthmus, or neck of land, between the Agean and Ionian Seas; so was very convenient for merchandise, and by merchandise came to great riches, which gave them great temptations to luxury, drunkenness, and whoredom.
-They were very infamous for the latter, and grown to that impudence, that they made the increase of harlots a part of their prayers to their idols, and made the bringing of harlots into the city a part of their vows.
-Lais was a harlot amongst them, very famous in civil history.
-And as pride usually attendeth wealth, so they also were a people very proud and puffed up.
-They were also anciently famous for pagan learning, and had amongst them Stoics and Epicureans, who laughed at the resurrection of the body, and looked upon incest, adultery, and fornication, as very venial things, if at all unlawful.
+* "Corinth" -Corinth, Greece (the inhabitants of which are called Corinthians) was an eminent city of Achaia, (later called the Morea, and now called Peloponnese) and was situated on an isthmus, or neck of land, between the Agean and Ionian Seas; so was very convenient for merchandise, and by merchandise came to great riches, which gave them great temptations to luxury, drunkenness, and prostitution via idolatry.
+Corinthians were very infamous for the latter, and grown to that impudence, that they made the increase of harlots a part of their prayers to their idols, and made the bringing of harlots into the city a part of their vows.
+Lais was a harlot among them, very famous in civil history.
+And as pride usually attended wealth, so they also were a people very proud.
+They were also anciently famous for pagan learning, and had among them Stoics and Epicureans, who laughed at the resurrection of the body, and looked upon incest, adultery, and fornication, as very venial things, if at all unlawful.
 (Matthew Poole, Annotations upon the Holy Bible, vol. 3 (New York: Robert Carter and Brothers, 1853), 538.)

 How are they identified?

-* "to those sanctified in Christ Jesus" -Sanctified means set asside and made holy for a special purpose.
-Sanctification is the process of being made holy resulting in a changed life-style for the believer.
-The English word sanctification comes from the Latin santificatio, meaning the act/process of making holy, consecrated.
+* "to those sanctified in Christ Jesus" -The original Greek verb "hagiazo", translated "sanctified" in most English Bibles, means "set aside and made holy for a special purpose".
+Sanctification is the process of being made holy, resulting in a changed lifestyle for the believer in Jesus Christ.
+The English word sanctification comes from the Latin "sanctificatio", meaning "the act/process of making holy, consecrated".

 * Our identity in Jesus is sanctified and holy.